minopret/minopret-lisp/README.md

 * The interpreter is written in Python, an easy-to-read language.
 Its parts are:
     1. handle command line options and print how to use them (104 commented lines of code),
     2. **read** a program (90 commented lines of code),
-    3. "**eval**" (291 commented lines of code): run a program and perform its fundamental operations.
+    3. **eval** (291 commented lines of code): run a program and perform its fundamental operations.
 The "eval" part provides two classic ways to create a value that is a subroutine: self-referencing (the unfashionable early Lisp "label" construct) or not self-referencing ("lambda").
 It is more-or-less recreated in the "eval" function in the library that is mentioned above.
     4. **print** a result (55 commented lines of code).

 Answers to unasked questions: